Nathaniyell/Space-Tourism/README.md

 The data on the different pages was gotten from a json file as contained in the reppo.

-To view the live page, clicke here ...
+To view the live page, clicke <a href='https://Nathaniyell.github.io/Space-Tourism'>Here</a>